Five arrested after alleged ‘assassination attempt’ on Ecuador President Noboa

 Indigenous leaders have also accused the government of allowing unchecked mining and oil drilling on ancestral lands.

-Following Tuesday’s incident, the national Indigenous federation CONAIE again accused the government of violence toward demonstrators, saying in a post on X that the five detained people were protesters who – alongside elderly women – had been attacked in a “brutal police and military action.”
+Following Tuesday’s incident, national Indigenous confederation CONAIE again accused the government of violence toward demonstrators, saying in a post on X that the five detained people were protesters who – alongside elderly women – had been attacked in a “brutal police and military action.”

 At the weekend, the government declared a state of emergency in 10 provinces where there have been protests, citing “serious internal unrest,” but it has not prohibited peaceful demonstrations.
 The provinces affected have large Indigenous communities.